 What about the food?

-Our food is nutritious and well prepared by our year round kitchen director.
+Our food is nutritious and well prepared by our kitchen director and Head Chef.
 We have a daily salad bar and fruit is available at every meal.

 Does CBB make provisions for special diets?

 We do our best to accommodate special needs.
 Please contact us to discuss your child’s dietary needs.

 What should I do if I am concerned about my child’s experience?

 Our Camp Office is open from 7:00am until 10:30pm for incoming calls and we are happy to arrange a phone conversation between you and one of our Leadership Team members when necessary.
 When leaving a message, please be sure to state your name, your child’s name, your phone number and the reason for your call.
 We ask you to be aware of our busy daily schedule as we cannot always return your call immediately.
 Staff members and unit heads spend most of their day outside with campers and are often unable to check their messages until later on in the day.
 It may take time to gather the information necessary prior to returning the phone call.
 It is however our policy to return all calls within 24 hours.
 We kindly ask that you be patient with us as we try to give each situation our full attention.